eyoelmeles/eyoelmeles.github.io/content/posts/responsive-css.md

 I'll be sharing my solution to the challenge tomorrow.
 If you're a little bit behind at this point, you can use today and tomorrow to catch up a little.

 [read](https://css-tricks.com/tale-width-max-width)

+## Flex-box

+flex items tries to be the smallest size they could be, so if there is no content they would not be visible.